neildanson/ngl/README.md

 # ngl
-Next Generation Parser, Runtime in Rust
+Next Generation Parser (for me), Runtime in Rust

 # Goals